-Ryanair is Subject to Cyber Security Risks and May Incur Increasing Costs in An Effort to Minimise Those Risks

-As almost all of Ryanair's reservations are made through its website and mobile app, security breaches could expose it to a risk of loss or misuse of customer information, litigation and potential liability.
-A third party service organisation is used for the reservation process which is also subject to cyber security risks.
-Ryanair secures its website and follows the National Institute of Standards and Technology Cyber Security Framework.
+Ryanair is Subject to Cyber Security Risks and May Incur Increasing Costs in An Effort to Minimise Those Risks service organisations are also subject to cyber security risks.
+Ryanair secures its website and follows the recommendations set out in the US National Institute of Standards and Technology's Cyber Security Framework.
 Nevertheless, the security measures which have been or will be implemented may not be effective, and Ryanair's systems may be vulnerable to theft, loss, damage and interruption from a number of potential sources and events, including unauthorised access or security breaches, cyber-attacks, computer viruses, power loss, or other disruptive events.
-Ryanair may not have the resources or technical sophistication to anticipate or prevent rapidly evolving types of cyber-attacks.
+The methods used to obtain unauthorised access, disable, or degrade service or sabotage systems are constantly evolving and may be difficult to anticipate or to detect for long periods of time.
+Ryanair may not have the resources or technical sophistication to anticipate or prevent these rapidly evolving types of cyber-attacks.
 Attacks may be targeted at Ryanair, its customers and suppliers, or others who have entrusted it with information.
+Moreover, the war in Ukraine has resulted in a heightened risk of cyberattacks against companies like Ryanair that have operations, vendors and/or supply chain providers located around the region of conflict.
+While Ryanair has experienced, and expects to continue to experience these types of threats and incidents, the Group has not detected any material cyber security events during fiscal year 2023.